 Pupils in years 7-9 are invited to participate in our Music Society, a series of sessions led by Sixth Form pupils on a variety of subjects which interest them.

 Budding composers have the chance to hear their music performed and discussed by professional practitioners in termly Composers’ Forums, while our school ensembles also offer the chance for regular performances of original pupil work and arrangements.

-We organise out-of-school trips, the content of which ties in with our schemes of work.
+The Department organises out-of-school trips the content of which ties in with the pupils’ schemes of work.
 Next year these will include visits to Cambridge University gamelan, the London Coliseum and Saffron Hall.

 - Beyond the classroom